horberlan/Gamenian/README.md

 ## Strategy

  - For each play, in each round, (at any moment of gameplay) a player feels he will be winning and tries to maximize score, or feels he will be losing and tries to lower the score for the current round or for the whole game partie.
- - One strategy for player A is to feel the growing greed of player B; When player B is becoming greedy he may want to come up with big scoring cards (`Cd_Face` mostly); Player A would absorb the push by coming up with low cards (low `Cd_Num` mostly).
+ - One strategy for player A is to feel the growing greed of player B; When player B is becoming greedy he may want to come up with big scoring cards; Player A would absorb the push by coming up with low cards.
  - When player A feels winning the game and wants to maintain the current score, he may want to continue plays yielding a tie round; With the risk of losing a lot !

 -to be continued